 Now that we consider a specific algebra satisfied by the stack, let us come back to assessing how well-controlled the truncation to $\alpha'^2$ is, and compare its parametric size with the one of the other possible $\alpha'^2$ contributions.
 We do so for the case of $M=\mathbb{I}$ for simplicity, with a similar behaviour for more general $M$.

 Considering $h,\,f\sim 1/L$, the parametric size of the non-abelian contribution to this action goes like $\sim \left(\frac{l_s}{L}\right)^4N(N^2-1)$.
 In order to safely truncate the action to this order, we must satisfy \eqref{expansion2}, which here collapse into \be \left(\frac{l_s}{L}\right)^2N\ll 1. \ee The $\alpha'^2$ four-derivative terms going beyond this non-abelian discussion, mentioned at the end of the section \ref{Myers}, have parametric size $\left(\frac{l_s}{L}\right)^4N$.
-Myers' non-abelian terms thus dominate the effective action at order $\alpha'^2$ if \be N^2\gg1. \ee $N$ must therefore be taken to be large for the non-abelian contribution to dominate, but not so large that it breaks down the truncation of Myers' action.
+Myers' non-abelian terms thus dominate the effective action at order $\alpha'^2$ if \be N^2\gg1. \ee $N$ must therefore be taken to be large for the non-abelian contribution to dominate, but not so large that it breaks down the truncation of Myers' action \eqref{boundsu2}.
 How large it is allowed to be is determined by two quantities.
-First, the $\frac{l_s}{L}$ ratio via \eqref{boundsu2}, it is typically small in the supergravity regime.
-Second, the string coupling $g_s$: the back-reaction of the probe stack is in check if \be g_s N\ll 1,\ee capping the allowed value for $N$.
+First the $\frac{l_s}{L}$ ratio via \eqref{boundsu2}, it is small in the supergravity regime.
+Second, the string coupling $g_s$: the back-reaction of the probe stack is in check if \be g_s N\ll \left(\frac{L}{l_s}\right)^{7-p},\ee which also caps the allowed value for $N$.

 Hence, our construction reliably describes non-abelian stacks of D-branes for a range of brane numbers determined by $\frac{l_s}{L}$ and $g_s$.
-As it may be challenging to tune $g_s$ and $\frac{l_s}{L}$ to extremely small values, it is fortunate that through \eqref{alpha2} we have that $N=10$ already suffices for \eqref{actionsu2} to be a sensible effective action for our non-abelian stack.
+It may be challenging to tune $g_s$ and $\frac{l_s}{L}$ to extremely small values, but through \eqref{alpha2} we have that $N=10$ already suffices for \eqref{actionsu2} to be a sensible effective action for our non-abelian stack.